-These results are consistent with findings from a previous study on a VI by Marple & Chien, 1980a, who observed that increased ratios between nozzle diameters led to increased wall deposition, above the recommended value of 1.33 (and thus to decreased transmission ratios).
-From

-Table 2, we indeed see that SADS 3 exhibits the largest nozzle diameters ratio (1.39) of the prototypes.
-All ratios are, however, below 1.49 as recommended by Marple & Chien, 1980a.
+served that increased ratios between nozzle diameters led to increased wall deposition, above the recommended value of 1.33 (and thus to decreased transmission ratios).
+From Table 2, we indeed see that SADS 3 exhibits the largest nozzle diameters ratio (1.39) of the prototypes.
+All ratios are, however, below 1.49 as recommended by Marple and Chien (1980).